soot-oss/soot/README.md

 # Soot supports Java 9 modules now!
-Try and get involved in Soot's Java 9 bleeding edge developement.
+Try and get involved in Soot's Java 9 bleeding edge development.
 ## What works and is tested?
 * Automatic modules (modules automatically created from jars in the module-path)
 * Named modules